CribberSix/pygame-markdown/README.md

 - This is another text
 - This is another text
 - This is another text
-Text
+> Text
 ### Third header for internal tests.

 This is a text beneath the third text header.
 A bit longer:
-The lstrip() method will remove leading whitespaces, newline and tab characters on a string beginning.
+The lstrip() method will remove leading whitespaces newline and tab characters on a string beginning.
 Lorem Ipsum whoop.

+Confucius said:
+> Respect yourself
+> and others will respect you.
+The lstrip() method will remove leading whitespaces newline and tab characters on a string beginning.
+Lorem Ipsum whoop.

+Code lines:
 ```Python
 a = 500
 print("Hello World:" + str(500))